benfoxall/rca-fashion/_students/JenniferKoch.md

 The most moving moment is seeing your work as a whole line up and realising what you achieved and how far you have developed in 2 years.

 **What's next?**
-I need a week to calm and fully realise what happened the last two years.
+I need a week to calm and fully realise what happened in the last two years.
 I want to work freelance to continue to express myself whilst having the opportunity to work alongside other creatives.